wics-uw/website/content/pages/constitution.md

     2. To design all media circulated by the committee including: posters, social media profiles and the official website.

-All committee memebers are free to delegate their responsibilities to others as as they see fit, but are ultimately responsible for the completion of their assigned duties.
+9. All committee memebers are free to delegate their responsibilities to others as they see fit, but are ultimately responsible for the completion of their assigned duties.

+10. All committee members are responsible to support their fellow members and ensure their assigned duties are being completed.
+If a member notices that a fellow member has fell behind on their responsibilities, the supporting member shall:

+    1. Reach out to the member who has fallen behind in private, and inquire about the responsibility in question.
+If the member is not comfortable reaching out to the member who has fallen behind, they may bring the matter to the attention of the Chair or Secretary, who will take over the next steps in this procedure;

+    2. Offer assistance to the member who has fallen behind, if able.
+If unable, the supporting member, Chair, or Secretary will ask the member who has fallen behind to privately seek out help from other committee members;

+    3. If, after the matter has been discussed privately, the responsibility has still not been addressed, the supporting member, Chair, or Secretary may bring up the matter to the committee publicly in a closed session meeting;

+    4. Under the leadership of the Secretary, the committee will discuss providing the necessary support to complete the responsibility, possibly assigning it to another member.
+If appropriate, the committee will also schedule a post-mortem to evaluate the circumstances leading to the reassignment of the duty: perhaps that member's workload was too heavy or they were not receiving enough support from other committee members.

 # III.
 Procedures #